ciscodocs/ltrent-2008-clemea25/docs/lab5_route_traffic.md

     ![CLI Preview of Service Chain Number](./assets/S-2-figure-13.png){ .off-glb }
 15. Wait until the deployment status indicates **<font color="green">Success</font>**, confirming that the configuration has been successfully applied to the relevant devices.
     ![CLI Preview of Service Chain Number](./assets/S-3-figure-12.png){ .off-glb }
-16. To verify the configuration group status, click on the **APAC-Sydney-Branch** configuration group.
+16. To verify the configuration group status, click on the **Configuration > Configuration Groups > APAC-Sydney-Branch** configuration group.
 Ensure that the **Associated row indicates <font color="orange">1</font> device**, confirming that the configuration group is correctly linked to the **Sydney-Branch** WAN-Edge router.
 Additionally, check that the Provisioning row displays **<font color="orange">0 out of sync</font>** indicating that the configuration has been successfully deployed and is fully synchronized with the device.
 This step ensures that the configuration group is correctly applied and functioning as intended.
     ![Device is sync.](./assets/S-3-figure-13.png){ .off-glb }